sparshgup/QNL-Net/README.md

 # QNL-Net

-This repository houses the code for "A Scalable Quantum Non-local Neural Network for Computer Vision."
+This repository houses the code for "A Scalable Quantum Non-local Neural Network for Image Classification"

 ## QNL-Net Module